Eritrea Food Guide

 Region: Lowlands

-Duba is a pumpkin stew seasoned with onions, tomatoes, and mild spices, popular in the lowland regions.
-This vegetable-based dish showcases the use of locally available ingredients and provides a nutritious, flavorful meal that complements the region's culinary traditions.
+Duba is a pumpkin stew cooked with onions, tomatoes, and mild spices, and it's a lowland favorite.
+The dish leans on what grows locally and makes a flavorful, nutritious meal that fits the region's cooking.

 Mullah (ሙላህ)